What are allergies?

 You can be allergic to one type of allergen but not another.
 Allergic reaction symptoms will differ based on the type and amount of allergen you have come in contact with.
 It also depends on how your body’s immune system reacts to that allergen.
 Symptoms can range from mild itching or runny nose to a severe allergic reaction (anaphylaxis) that becomes a medical emergency.

 Who is at risk for allergies?

 Allergies can affect anyone, at any age.
 Often allergies are more common in children.
-But a first-time event can happen at any age, or come back after many years of remission.
+But a first-time event can happen at any age.
+Or an allergy can come back after many years of remission.

 Allergies often run in families.
-But the exact family links that cause allergies aren’t yet understood.
+The exact family links that cause allergies aren’t yet understood.
 In sensitive people, things such as hormones, stress, smoke, perfume, or other environmental irritants may also play a role.
 Allergy symptoms often grow slowly over time.

-You may become used to constant symptoms such as sneezing, nasal congestion, or wheezing.
-You may not think that the symptoms are abnormal.
-But these symptoms can often be stopped or controlled with the help of a doctor who specializes in treating allergies (allergist).
-And you can have a better quality of life.
+You may become used to constant symptoms such as sneezing, nasal congestion, or wheezing, and you may not think that the symptoms are abnormal.
+Allergy symptoms can often be stopped or controlled with the help of a healthcare provider who specializes in treating allergies (allergist).
+Correct identification and treatment of your allergies may help improve your quality of life.

 What are allergy symptoms?